 Depending on what type of essential oil diffuser you choose, they might work in different ways.
 As mentioned earlier, there are five main types of essential oil diffusers, each with their own pros and cons, depending on how and where you wish to use them, as well as the effects you hope to achieve.

 - Heat Diffuser – A heat diffuser heats the essential oil, causing it to evaporate, releasing the aroma of the oil into the air.
-While this can give a pleasant smell to the house, this isn’t the ideal choice if you want therapeutic effects from your essential oil use.
+While this gives a pleasant smell to the house, this may not be the ideal choice if you want therapeutic effects.
 Many of the chemicals and compounds in a heat diffuser will be denatured and neutralized when heated, so there is very little health benefit delivered.

 - Evaporative Diffuser – In a similar way, evaporative diffusers allow the essential oil to be exposed to the air, and thus slowly evaporate.
 The size of the molecules can be inhaled for therapeutic effects, but again, this will only work in a relatively small or confined space.

 - Nebulizing Diffuser – Widely considered the best option for essential oil diffusers, nebulizing diffusers use cold, pressurized air to force essential oil molecules into an atomizer.
 This breaks the molecules into extremely fine particles that are pumped out into the air, where they hang suspended for hours, rather than settling to the floor as with other diffusers.
 These ultra-fine particles can be inhaled, will cleanse the room of other toxic particles, or land on your body to be absorbed by the skin.
 These diffusers tend to be more expensive, but are also praised as the most effective.